Charles Delucena Meigs: Opposition to anesthesia

 He was an opposed to the usage of anesthesia on patients, especially in obstetrics.
 It was a widely held belief at the time that anesthesia would interfere with uterine contractions during birth.
 He believed that labor pains were "a most desireable, salutory and conservative manifestation of the life force".
 In 1856, he warned against the morally "doubtful nature of any process that the physicians set up to contravene the operations of those natural and physiological forces that the Divinity has ordained us to enjoy or to suffer".

 Views on sanitary practices

 He vehemently disagreed with Oliver Wendell-Holmes Sr. that puerperal fever was contagious and could be spread by physicians from patient to patient.
-He wrote in his publication "On The Nature, Signs, and Treatment of Childbed Fevers" and stated, "Doctors are gentlemen and gentlemen's hands are clean".
+He wrote in his publication "On The Nature, Signs, and Treatment of Childbed Fevers" and stated, "Did he carry it on his hands ?
+But a gentleman's hands are clean".

 These beliefs resulted in his treatment of multiple women throughout the day without washing equipment or his hands between patients.
 He was known to wear the same medical frock all day no matter how soiled it became.